-What’s more, because this is a component that you can use in Adapt Builder, it benefits from all of the usual advantages that come with that such as being fully responsive across all devices.
+What’s more, because this is a component that you can use in Learning Pool Authoring, it benefits from all of the usual advantages that come with that such as being fully responsive across all devices.

 Scenarios have always been a major weapon in the arsenal of any good instructional designer, but never before have authors had the heavy artillery of a fully responsive, intuitive branching component at their disposal.

 Get in touch to discover how we can help